dortania/OpenCore-Legacy-Patcher/docs/TIMEMACHINE.md

-# Restoring from Time Machine backup
+# Restoring Time Machine backup

 OCLP automatically installs root patches when installing from the USB drive for the first time to ensure smooth operation of the first time settings.